jdonohue44/Causal-Inference-SOO-Estimators/README.md

 # Causal Inference Selection of Observables (SOO) Estimators

 ## Introduction
 In this exercise, I implement various estimators under the selection on observables (SOO) design using a simulated data set.
+The results emphasize the importance of meeting SOO assumptions for observational causal inference.
+When the assumption is violated, we observe biased and less precise estimates of the ATE.
+However, more sophisticated methods like doubly robust estimation can help mitigate some of these issues, providing more reliable estimates even when the model is not perfectly specified.
+This underscores the importance of careful consideration of potential confounders and the use of appropriate statistical techniques in observational causal inference studies.

 ## Estimators
 - Estimator 0: Unadjusted means